-Killer PoBoys is the newest addition and serves the sandwich with a New Age eye: Expect to taste pork belly, smoked salmon, and sweet potato.
+Killer PoBoys and its second stand-alone location, Big Killer PoBoys, serve the sandwich with a New Age eye: expect to taste pork belly, smoked salmon, and sweet potato.

 Endear yourself to your waitress by mispronouncing this famous pork sausage (or get it right: BOO-dan).
 Liver and heart meat are mixed with rice, then stuffed into a pork casing to create this savory delicacy.
 Though it might not sound particularly appetizing, it's more than worth a try.
 Boudin is served simmered, braised, or, increasingly, fried.
 There's nothing better than a couple of boudin balls and grainy mustard to purge that last lingering bit of boozy regret.

 If you're aiming to try some boudin, or any other sausage, Toups' Meatery is your port.
-Run by Isaac Toups, a favorite contestant in the most recent season of Top Chef, the restaurant focuses on the best of the Cajun boucherie.
+Run by Isaac Toups, a favorite contestant in a recent season of Top Chef, the restaurant focuses on the best of the Cajun boucherie.
 Boudin is well within his wheelhouse.

 Build your ultimate meaty sandwich at this hybrid butcher shop, deli counter, and wine bar.
 Inspired by Old World meat markets, Cochon Butcher specializes in house-cured meats, terrines, and sausages.
 The lines can get long at lunch, making the simple pleasure of sitting at the bar with a drink and a bite feel like a luxury.